 Tax questions.
-If you have a tax question, visit www.irs.gov or call 1-800-829-1040.
+If you have a tax question, check the information available on www.irs.gov or call 1-800-829-1040.
 We cannot answer tax questions sent to either of the above addresses.

 Income

 All income is taxable unless it is specifically excluded by law.
 The following discussions highlight some income items (both taxable and nontaxable) that are of particular interest to people with disabilities and those who care for people with disabilities.